Census Dots

 Asian

-Of the 1,611 places in California, Good Hope is the 509th most populous.
+Good Hope is ranked the 524th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Good Hope was ranked the 509th most populous place in the 2020 Census.

 Good Hope's White Population